 What to do in case of excessive alfalfa mortality

-Faced with a low winter survival rate, the "What to sow when my meadow is damaged" capsule offers strategies and practical advice for effectively managing this situation.
+Faced with a low winter survival rate, the capsule "What to sow when my prairie is damaged" proposes strategies.
+It also offers practical advice on how to manage the situation effectively.

 Discover the Tools of My Forage System